-Specifically, the park is off of Tudor Collins Drive in Warkworth.
+Specifically, the park is off Tudor Collins Drive in Warkworth.
 It’s several minutes off the main road and has a carved wooden entrance sign.
 Follow signs to Warkworth Museum.

 Other things to do in Warkworth

 The Warkworth and District Museum is actually located in Parry Kauri Park.
 This local museum shares the history of the region.
 You’ll want to stop here before heading to the boardwalk and pick up a free brochure that will help you to identify the native trees and shrubs found throughout the park.

 Inside the museum, you will find more about kauri trees and the gum-diggers who worked with them, including plenty of photos, tools, kauri gum, and even a bushman’s hut.

 Enjoy a meal, coffee, or just a stroll along the river

 The Warkworth town centre is home to several delicious cafes and restaurants.
 We like to stroll along the Mahurnagi River boardwalk and just enjoy the day.

 Ever wonder about all those New Zealand sheep?
 Spend a few hours at Sheepworld, and you will be sorted.
 There is an opportunity to get up close to a variety of friendly farm and exotic animals and to learn the story of New Zealand wool.
-The real highlight for me is the Sheep and Dog Show, which currently only runs on the weekends, and on school holidays at 11.30 am.
+The real highlight for me is the Sheep and Dog Show, which currently runs Thursday to Sunday at 11am.
 Check for discounts and reserve your Sheepworld entrance here.